boazsegev/plezi-website/docs/guides/crca_design.html.md

 The web framework's single responsibility is the Router/Controller relationship.

+The framework shouldn't enforce the routes nor author the controllers, but it should make sure that the relationship between these two is flawless and easy to manage.

-The web framework should route requests from the client to the appropriate Controller and send the response back to the client.
+The web framework should route requests from the client to the appropriate Controller and return the responses so the server can send them back to the client.

 As a matter of convenience, the web framework should probably provide helpers for common "translation" related tasks (i.e., template rendering, etc'), as well as helpers for transport related events (push, pub/sub, etc').

 That's all.

-The web framework is NOT a web server (although it's running on a server), so it shouldn't be in charge of client related "assets" etc'.
-It is better if these things are served directly the web server, even if during development it is comfortable to serve these through the framework.
+The web framework is NOT a web server (although it's often run on a server), so it shouldn't be in charge of client related "assets" etc'.
+It is better if these things are served directly by the web server, even if during development it is comfortable to serve these through the framework.

 ## Why not MVC?